-As of release 2.0.0, Red5 Pro Server includes WebRTC support and front-end integration of the Red5 Pro HTML5 SDK.
+As of Red5 Pro release 2.0.0, Red5 Pro Server includes WebRTC support and front-end integration of the Red5 Pro HTML5 SDK.

 WebRTC (Web Real-Time Communication) is supported by the Chrome, Firefox and Opera browsers on desktop.
 In addition, the Chrome browser on Android supports WebRTC.
 With iOS 11 and Mac High Sierra, Safari also supports WebRTC (older versions of MacOS and iOS will fall back to HLS).
 Microsoft Edge support was added with Red5 Pro Release 5.4.0.
 Internet Explorer does not support WebRTC.
 Microsoft Edge uses ORTC, and we are working on adding Red5 Pro compatibility.

 Broadcasting/subscribing of WebRTC to WebRTC, WebRTC to HLS, WebRTC to Flash, and Flash to WebRTC are all supported.